How is the Trekking in Nepal?

 Strenuous Plus: Extremely demanding treks, the path goes through rough terrain, over high passes, or climb snow-covered peaks that require mountain climbing gear.
 Participants should have at least a basic knowledge of the use of crampons and ice axes and be very physically fit.

-In most trekking areas in Nepal, lodges typically offer double rooms with separate beds, foam mattresses, and clean bed covers.
-While rooms are usually small, they provide enough space to move around comfortably.
-As you ascend to higher elevations, lodges often have centrally heated dining rooms to keep you warm in the evening.
+In most trekking areas of Nepal, lodges typically offer double rooms with separate beds, foam mattresses, and clean bed covers.
+While the rooms are usually small, they provide enough space to move around comfortably.
+Some of the popular trekking trails also offer attached bathrooms or deluxe rooms.
+In our standard trekking package, we only include a common room unless you request before booking.
+If you choose attached bathrooms or deluxe rooms, an additional cost will apply.
+As you ascend to higher elevations, lodges often feature centrally heated dining rooms to keep you warm in the evening.
 The lodge owner always provides a door lock, but you’re welcome to bring your own.
-Combination locks are recommended as you don’t want to lose a key while hiking.
+Combination locks are recommended to avoid losing a key while hiking.
 Remember to lock your room before leaving.

-In the City: In Kathmandu and other cities, the range of accommodations is larger.
-There are internationally recommended 4 and 5-star hotels to budget guesthouses.
-According to our service plan, the cost includes a few nights’ accommodations in Kathmandu and Pokhara in 3 to 4-star hotels.
-However, we can arrange any standard accommodation in specific hotels on request.
+In the City: In Kathmandu and other cities, the range of accommodations is wider, from internationally recommended 4- and 5-star hotels to budget guesthouses.
+Our service plan includes accommodations for a few nights in 3- to 4-star hotels in Kathmandu and Pokhara.
+However, we can arrange accommodations in specific hotels at your request.

 Payments